arisarae/the_goal/README.md

     git push pws master
     ```

-10. Modify a `README.md` file in the root directory, fill it with the information needed, and do another git add, commit, push with the commit message `"docs: update README.md - Assignment 3"`
+10. Modify the `README.md` file in the root directory, fill it with the information needed, and do another git add, commit, push with the commit message `"docs: update README.md - Assignment 3"`

 ### Do you have any feedback for the teaching assistants for Tutorial 2?